3rdof2/3rdof2/README.md

 ## Projects
 - `sgp4` is a Golang translation of the C++ astrodynamics algorithm publsihed by CelesTrak, written by David Vallado on 28 Jun 2005, and based on the methodology originally published through the AIAA Spacetrack Report #3
-- `not-redis` is a redis-like in-memory key value store written in Golang and inspired by the "Build Your Own Redis with C/C++" book written by [build-your-own.org](https://build-your-own.org/redis)
+- `Haumea` is a redis-like in-memory key value store written in Golang and inspired by the "Build Your Own Redis with C/C++" book written by [build-your-own.org](https://build-your-own.org/redis)